mauri870/kubectl-renew/README.md

 # kubectl renew

-This is a simple kubectl plugin to renew(restart, start fresh) a single or all pods.
+This is a simple kubectl plugin to renew(restart, start fresh) a single pod or all pods in a given deployment/daemonset/rc.

 Kubectl by default has no easy way to restart pods, you need to either update the resource spec, scale it down and up again or delete the pods manually.